korzan-og/F1-Racing-Leaderboard-POC/README.md

     brew --prefix openssl
     ```

-    This command will output the path, for example, `/usr/local/opt/openssl@1.1` or `/opt/homebrew/opt/openssl@3` (the version might differ).
-We will copy this path into variable `OPENSSL_PREFIX`.
+    This command will output the path, for example, /usr/local/opt/openssl@1.1 or /opt/homebrew/opt/openssl@3 (the version might differ).
+We will copy this path into variable OPENSSL_PREFIX.
 If no path is returned, it means that openssl is not installed.
 In this case, run the following:

        ```bash
          brew update